-You’ve got a Corsair keyboard and it somehow stopped working?
-It’s annoying, and may seem scary, as you need the keyboard to do everything on your PC or laptop.
-But don’t worry; this issue is quite easy to solve.
+Got a Corsair keyboard and it somehow stopped working?
+This is frustrating as you need the keyboard to do everything on your PC or laptop.
+But don’t worry.
+After reading this post, you’ll be able to fix the issue easily.

 Fixes to try: